-Drawing data from 64 sources, the 2018 Release includes five years of data from 2013 to 2017.
+Drawing data from 64 sources, the 2019 Release includes six years of data from 2013 to 2018.
 The Index is the most comprehensive look at states' preparedness to date.
 It is also the first national index that looks at the nation’s health security by collectively measuring the preparedness of the states.
 States face varying threats, apply preparedness principles in locally relevant ways, and have unique interdependencies.
 The display of results on the Index website takes into account both preparedness and model complexities.

-Health security levels in 2017 were significantly below the national average in 2 domains: Health Security Surveillance, and Environmental & Occupational Health.
+Health security levels in 2018 were significantly below the national average in 2 domains: Health Security Surveillance, and Incident & Information Management.

 The state’s highest health security level in 2018 occurred in the domain of Incident & Information Management with a value of 8.5.